PapaPeach/PeachHUD/README.md

 **5)** If fonts or crosshairs look wrong in game, you may need to install the fonts from **resource/scheme/fonts**.

 **Note:** PeachHUD was developed for Windows, but Linux is *mostly* supported and Mac is *theoritcally* supported.
+For both OSs you will need to rename the hud file to lower case to be loaded by the game.
+Example from **PeachHUD-Release** to **peachhud-release**.

-# CUSTIOMIZATION
+# CUSTOMIZATION
 PeachHUD enables easy customization of certain aspects of the HUD through the **customizations** folder.
-These customization options are planned to be expanded upon as I recieve suggestions or think of more possibilities.
+These customization options are planned to be expanded upon as I receive suggestions or think of more possibilities.

 All customization options can be found inside the **customizations** folder and to enable them you will need to: